williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 8 December 2024
+* Some thoughts on why hiring experts and telling them what to do and think, may not be the best [idea](https://www.linkedin.com/posts/williammilisic_foodforthought-expert-skills-activity-7271189966943133696-_8_p).

 ## 5 December 2024
 * Review of Peter Senge's "[The Fifth Discipline](https://www.linkedin.com/posts/williammilisic_continuouslearning-innovation-adaptability-activity-7270157546701684736-29AJ)".